-Santa Catalina is a small fishing village located three hours from Santiago and seven hours from Panama City.
+Santa Catalina is a small fishing village located two hours from Santiago and five hours from Panama City.
 It is the shortest boat ride from the mainland to Coiba Island and the National Marine Park.
 There are two small grocery stores, fruit and vegetable sellers and many hotels and restaurants that cater to all budgets.
 The nearest main town is Soná, located just over an hour away by bus.
-It is still relatively small, but there you will find larger supermarkets and facilities including a post office and internet cafés.
-There is also no ATM or bank in Santa Catalina, so make sure you bring enough cash (although by now many establishments, including us, accept credit cards as well).
+It is still relatively small, but there you will find larger supermarkets and facilities including a post office and a bank.
+Nowadays in Santa Catalina, although there is a pharmacy and an ATM (no bank) there is no doctor so make sure that if you require a medical clearance for diving, you get this done before your arrival here.

 Santa Catalina is now also a tourist destination, and much of the small community’s income and industry is derived through tourism.
 In the high season (from December to April), hostels fill up, whilst in the low season the town feels like a sleepy village where you can lose yourself in the slow pace of life.

-Activities include of course diving, but also surfing (location of the ISA Reef World Surfing Games, 2013), paddle boarding, yoga, kayaking, hiking, and horseback riding.
-There are two beautiful beaches where you can relax and if you dare to, you can attempt the 1.5 kilometer swim out to Santa Catalina Island.
+Activities include of course scuba diving, but also surfing (location of the Panamerican Surfing games 2023) yoga, kayaking, freediving, hiking, horseback and riding.
+There are two beautiful beaches where you can relax and if you dare, you can attempt the 1.5 kilometer swim out to Santa Catalina Island.

 From Panama, take the Interamericana all the way to Santiago de Veraguas.
-If you don´t have a GPS, it is best to ask to make your way onto Route 4 towards Soná.
-Just before reaching Soná, you´ll find a turn-off (Delta petrol station) to the left that leads to Santa Catalina.
-The whole trip usually takes about 5 hours.
+If you don’t have a GPS, it is best to ask to make your way onto Route 4 towards Soná.
+Just before reaching Soná, you’ll find a turn-off (Delta petrol station) to the left that leads to Santa Catalina.
+The whole trip usually takes about 6 hours.

-If you are in a hurry or prefer the comfort of a private car without driving yourself, you can get a taxi to come fetch you at the airport or your hotel and he will take you straight to Santa Catalina.
-Just ket us know and we will arrange this for you.
+If you are in a hurry or prefer the comfort of a private car without driving yourself, you can get a taxi to come fetch you at the airport or your hotel and it will take you straight to Santa Catalina.
+Just let us know and we will arrange this for you.

-If you are coming from Boquete ($35), you can get a shuttle (organized by ´Hola Panama´) to Santa Catalina.
+If you are coming from or going to Boquete ($35), you can get a shuttle (organized by ´Caribe Shuttle´).
 Count on a four to five hour journey .